Planting Ranunculus and Anemones: an overview of how to plant corms and have gorgeous spring flowers!

 Top of my October list every year: plant ranunculus and anemone corms!

-This week's email details the exact steps I follow to plant my corms.
+This week's deep dive details the exact steps I follow to plant my corms.

 01. Pre Soak